 - Self-service management

-Contact centers offer a self-service portal, support chatbot, and community forums when handling queries as for the call center, it’s the first contact is through the interactive voice response (IVR).
+Contact centers offer a self-service portal, support chatbot, and community forums when handling queries as for the call center, it’s the first contact is through the interactive voice response (IVR) services.
 Although most of the call centers have a high volume of inbound calls and it usually takes a longer time to talk to a specialty agent which causes a great amount of frustration and is time-consuming to it

 Today, consumers often prefer finding solutions on their own through self- service portals or FAQs that are usually found on a brand’s website.
 As communication evolved, emails are considered to be a more dynamic tool in asking for support on issues that are not answered by chatbot or the self – service portal.
 Having emails as a mode of communication lessens the consumers frustration and shortens waiting in line to talk to a specialty agent.
 Thus, creating a more relaxed way of attending to your customer’s immediate needs.